chop-dbhi/cilantro/README.md

 - `TYPE/synced` - This channel is published when the object is done syncing with the server, whether it was successful or there was an error.
 An additional argument is provided which is the status of the sync, either `success` or `error`.
 Subscribers can make use of this to remove the loading status from `FOO/syncing`, but can also do something with respect to the `status`.

 - `TYPE/pause` - This channel is subscribed to by the objects themselves.
 By default, objects will sync transparently as they are modified, but in certain cases where a lot of changes are occurring (generally at an unknown frequency), syncing should be deferred to prevent too much `chatty` communication with the server.
-Publishing to this channel will pause syncing until `TYPE/resume` is published to (see belo).
+Publishing to this channel will pause syncing until `TYPE/resume` is published to (see below).

 - `TYPE/resume` - This channel is subscribed to by the objects themselves.
 This is used to resume syncing with the server when it has been paused (see above).
 If any changes have been made to the object, a resume will cause the object to sync with the server.

-_A design note aside: channel names are not specific to particular instances of the object which has the advantage of being more flexible from the subscriber perspective to act on the specific instance that publish to the channel or generally for that object type.
-The disadvantage is the lack of transparency of which objects/modules are actively communicating.
-It also prevents the mediator from applying permissions at the instance level.
-At this time, the disadvantages have not been a problem, but may change in a future release._

 #### Type-Specific Channels